geo-martino/aiorequestful/docs/guides/request.rst

 .. literalinclude:: scripts/request/status.py
    :language: Python
-   :start-after: # PART 1
+   :start-after: # ASSIGNMENT
-   :end-before: # PART 2
+   :end-before: # END

 We may also assign these :py:class:`.StatusHandler` objects when we create the :py:class:`.RequestHandler` too.

 .. literalinclude:: scripts/request/status.py
    :language: Python
-   :start-after: # PART 2
+   :start-after: # INSTANTIATION
-   :end-before: # PART 3
+   :end-before: # END

 .. note::
    The order of the :py:class:`.StatusHandler` objects is important in determining which one has priority to